diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 In general, Blockchain allows many people which are unfamiliar and don’t trust each other to safely utilize a common public database of some records.

-The features of Blockchain make it ideally suited for betting and solve both problems at once.
+Features of Blockchain make it ideally suited for betting and solve both problems at once.
 Now any person can see all the bets of other persons, and revenues are computed automatically, so nobody can cheat.

 ### Kinds of Blockchain Bets